 Applications: Applicants will be interviewed on a rolling basis and decisions will be made as soon as appropriate candidates are identified.
 Applications are due on or before February 17, 2019.
 The anticipated start date for this position is after the Memorial Day holiday (with some flexibility as to an earlier or later start date).
 A firm two-year commitment is required.
-Please visit https://brennancenter.applytojob.com/apply/P5ZMvqY9AN/Democracy-Research-Program-Associate and upload (where it says “attach resume”) the following application materials: cover letter (copy and paste where indicated), resume, writing sample (up to 10 pages), and contact information for three academic or professional references.
+Please visit https://brennancenter.applytojob.com/apply/P5ZMvqY9AN/Democracy-Research-Program-Associate-NY and upload (where it says “attach resume”) the following application materials: cover letter (copy and paste where indicated), resume, writing sample (up to 10 pages), and contact information for three academic or professional references.
 Applicants are free to submit applications to both the New York and DC RPA positions, but please indicate in your cover letter if you have applied for both.

 Please include Internet hyperlinks to writing samples where available.
-If you have difficulty with the online system, contact us by e-mail at: email@example.com with “Democracy Research & Program Associate” in the subject line.
+If you have difficulty with the online system, contact us by e-mail at: firstname.lastname@example.org with “Democracy Research & Program Associate NY” in the subject line.
 No phone calls or faxes please.